abijith-2002/streamly-tv-51/streamly_frontend/HOME_SCREEN_README.md

 ## Overview
 This implementation creates a pixel-accurate native Android TV home screen based on the 'AAF_inicio Copy 2' Figma design (screen 2001:3396).
 The screen is built entirely with native Android TV components (no WebView) and includes proper D-pad navigation, focus management, and TV-optimized UI.

+**NEW: Now integrated with real API data using Retrofit, coroutines, and MVVM architecture.**

 ## Architecture

 ### Components